ncagle/DNS-over-HTTPS/HTTPS-record.md

 The existing DNS cache could be extended to also hold this HTTPS data per entry so that repeated lookups of the same host name within a short period of time are done faster.

+When a HTTPS record is received, and the target name in there does not already exist in the DNS cache, curl should use the provided ipv*hints addresses to connect to and populate the cache with for this entry.
+To avoid having to resolve that name.

 ## DNS over HTTPS

 This features our own resolver code, so we would have to do the HTTPS record request